-Regardless of the manner in which a named executive officer's service terminates, the named executive officer is entitled to receive amounts earned during his or her term of service, including salary and unused vacation pay.
-In addition, each of our named executive officers is eligible to receive certain benefits pursuant to his agreement with us described above under "-Agreements with our Named Executive Officers."
+Regardless of the manner in which a named executive officer's service terminates, the named executive officer is (or was) entitled to receive amounts earned during his or her term of service, including salary and unused vacation pay.
+In addition, each of our named executive officers is (or was) eligible to receive certain benefits pursuant to his agreement with us described above under "-Agreements with our Named Executive Officers."

-Dr. Theuer.
-If Dr. Theuer's employment is terminated without cause or he resigns for good reason, in each case, other than in connection with a change in control, he would be entitled to receive severance payments equal to continued payment of his base salary for 12 months, employee benefit coverage for up to 12 months and 100% automatic vesting of any unvested time-based stock option awards.
+Dr. Theuer's employment is terminated without cause or he resigns for good reason, in each case, other than in connection with a change in control, he would be entitled to receive severance payments equal to continued payment of his base salary for 12 months, employee benefit coverage for up to 12 months and 100% automatic vesting of any unvested time-based stock option awards.
 If Dr. Theuer's employment is terminated without cause or he resigns for good reason within 12 months following a change in control, he would be entitled to receive severance payments equal to continued payment of his base salary for 18 months, 150% of his annual performance bonus, employee benefit coverage for up to 18 months and 100% automatic vesting of any unvested time-based stock option awards.
 In addition, if Dr. Theuer's employment is terminated as a result of his death, his estate would be entitled to a one-time lump-sum payment equal to his base salary for 12 months and his stock option awards would vest on an accelerated basis as if his termination occurred 6 months later.
-If Dr. Theuer's employment is terminated as a result of disability, his stock option awards would vest on an accelerated basis as if his termination occurred 6 months later.
 If Dr. Theuer's employment is terminated for cause of if he resigns without good reason, he would be entitled to his base salary owed to him, any expense reimbursement owed to him, and any other benefits accrued, in each case, as of the date of his termination.

 Ms. Bitar.
 On February 27, 2017, we entered into an Amended and Restated Severance Agreement with Ms. Bitar, which amends, restates and supersedes in its entirety Ms. Bitar's severance agreement entered into in September 2014, as amended in February 2015.
 Pursuant to the amended severance agreement, Ms. Bitar is entitled to certain severance benefits and other payments upon the occurrence of certain events.
 If Ms. Bitar's employment is terminated without cause or she resigns for good reason, in each case, other than in connection with a change in control, she would be entitled to receive severance payments equal to continued payment of her base salary for 9 months, employee benefit coverage for up to 9 months and 100% automatic vesting of any unvested time-based stock option awards.
-If Ms. Bitar's employment is terminated without cause or she resigns for good reason within 12 months following a change in control, she would be entitled to receive severance payments equal to continued payment of her base for up to 12 months and 100% automatic vesting of any unvested time-base slary for 12 months, 100% of her annual performance bonus, employee benefit coverage for up to 12 months and 100% automatic vesting of any unvested time-based stock option awards.
+If Ms. Bitar's employment is terminated without cause or she resigns for good reason within 12 months following a change in control, she would be entitled to receive severance payments equal to continued payment of her base salary for 12 months, 100% of her annual performance bonus, employee benefit coverage for up to 12 months and 100% automatic vesting of any unvested time-based stock option awards.